programminghistorian/ph-submissions/en/drafts/originals/understanding-creating-word-embeddings.md

 In this example, we find a set of models (filename ends in `.model`) in a specified directory, add them to a list, and then evaluate cosine distance for a set of test word pairs.
 We then add all the results to a dataframe.

 <div class="alert alert-info">
 There are other methods for conducting a model evaluation.
-For example, a popular method for evaluating a `word2vec` model is using the built in `evaluate_word_analogies()` function to evaluate syntactic analogies.
-You can also evaluate word pairs using the built-in function `evaluate_word_pairs()` which comes with a default dataset of word pairs.
-You can read more about evaluating a model on Gensim's <a href="https://perma.cc/EV4Q-KHSX">documentation</a>.
+For example, a popular method for evaluating a <code>word2vec</code> model is using the built in <code>evaluate_word_analogies()</code> function to evaluate syntactic analogies.
+You can also evaluate word pairs using the built-in function <code>evaluate_word_pairs()</code> which comes with a default dataset of word pairs.
+You can read more about evaluating a model on Gensim&#39;s <a href="https://perma.cc/EV4Q-KHSX">documentation</a>.
 </div>

 ```